shunjid/routine-explorer/ApiController/README.md

 IRestResponse response = client.Execute(request);
 ```

-## GET the latest version of routine
+### GET the latest version-status among all available routines

 To get the latest version of routine object you need to hit the api at `api/versions/GetLatestVersion`.
 For example, if you hit a
 `GET` request: